Automated Fact-Checking for Assisting Human Fact-Checkers: Challenges and Future Forecasting

-\item \textbf{Close collaboration between fact-checking platforms and researchers:} We envision closer collaboration between professionals from fact-checking platforms alongside researchers in the domain to discuss common interests, existing solutions, and future directions, has been a challenge.
+\begin{itemize} \item \textbf{Close collaboration between fact-checking platforms and researchers:} We envision closer collaboration between professionals from fact-checking platforms alongside researchers in the domain to discuss common interests, existing solutions, and future directions, has been a challenge.

-\item \textbf{Integrated solutions:} We further envision unified and open-source initiatives to develop resources for system development and benchmarking.
+\item \textbf{Integrated solutions:} We also envision unified and open-source initiatives to develop resources for system development and benchmarking.

 \item \textbf{Usability:} We further forecast more research on the system interface design, which would facilitate the adoption of AI by fact-checkers.
 It is important to develop systems that require minimal technical knowledge and reduce cognitive load.
-Such systems can help a larger number of fact-checkers and journalists in the fact-checking process. \item \textbf{Interpretability and explainability:} Models should be designed in such a way that their outcomes are explainable, unbiased, and more accountable to ethical considerations.
+Such systems can help a larger number of fact-checkers and journalists in the fact-checking process.

+\item \textbf{Interpretability and explainability:} Models should be designed in such a way that their outcomes are explainable, unbiased, and more accountable to ethical considerations.

 \item \textbf{Efficient and real-time solutions:} Finally, in order to tackle the velocity of the spread of fake news there is a need to develop systems that are efficient and scalable for real-time solution.
 To be effective, such systems would need to be embedded within, or accessible by, social networks and other big technology companies. \end{itemize}